A nationwide survey gauging menstrual hygiene by Plan India revealed that 68% of rural Indian women are not able to afford sanitary napkins.

 This machine heralds a new revolution in low cost personal hygiene for women across all sections of society.
 Muruganatham has developed a social entrepreneurship model where-in SHG groups can buy the machine and market or sell the product according to their requirements.
 Many self help groups (SHGs), corporates and organizations like M S Swaminathan Research Research Foundation, All India Woman’s Conference etc. have placed orders for the machine.

-The napkin machines are already in place in more than 200 location across India empowering local women and banishing the stigma away from menstruation and feminine hygiene.
+These napkin making machines in India are already in place in more than 200 location across the country empowering local women and banishing the stigma away from menstruation and feminine hygiene.

 The National Innovation Foundation (NIF), India, was established on Feb 28th 2000 by the Department of Science and Technology (DST).
 The main goal of NIF is to provide institutional support in scouting, spawning, sustaining and scaling up grassroots green innovations and help their transition to self supporting activities.